Busayoilesanmi/MALARIA-INCIDENCE-AND-PREVENTION-ANALYSIS-ACROSS-AFRICA-2007-2017/README.md

 ### Problem Being Addressed

 Malaria remains a major public health issue in Africa, with substantial health and economic burdens.
 This analysis aims to identify patterns and effective prevention strategies to support evidence-based health planning and resource allocation.
+Some of the problem addressed are;

+- Which countries have seen the highest and lowest reduction in malaria cases?

+- How has malaria incidences changed over time across different African countries?

+- What is the relationship between insecticide treated nets(ITN) usage and Malaria cases?

+- Do countries with better access to clean water and sanitation has lower malaria rate?

+- What is the impact of Antimalaria drugs distribution on Malaria incidences?

+- How does malaria incidence differ between urban and rural areas?

+- What is the effect of intermittent preventive treatment (IPT) for pregnant women on malaria rates?

+- What is the relationship between population growth and malaria incidence?

+- Which countries have the highest percentage of children receiving antimalarial drugs?

+- Which country has highest malaria rate

 ### Key Datasets and Methodologies